MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

     - Always look at the holographic anchor from multiple angles to make sure that it's aligned to the physical object.

-## Change from one anchor type to the other
+## Change from one anchor type to another

 1. On the **Outline** page, select the anchor at the top of the page, or select the **Anchor** button in the left navigation pane.
 The **Anchor** wizard is opened.